Skip to content

 • ๐Ÿ”„ Easy Migration - Can coexist with existing NgModule components

-• ๐Ÿš€ Angularโ€™s Future - The official direction for all new development
+• ๐Ÿš€ Angularโ€™s Direction - The standard for all Angular development

 import { Component } from '@angular/core';